wittend/mag-usb/README.md

-# Warning: Upcoming breaking change!
+# Warning: Upcoming breaking change! - maybe.
 - I have inadvertantly failed to include the sensor temperature in the output produced by this program.
 - I expect to fix this right away (2025-11-23).
 - This change may impact the mag-dash project as well.